 If you do something like BarkBox and do UGC right, everybody wins.
 BarkBox gets genuine, organic UGC that works as fantastic social proof, the user who generated the content gets a signal boost, and everyone’s organic reach is improved.

-Perhaps best of all, BarkBox gets to show authentic users enjoying their content.
+Perhaps best of all, BarkBox shows authentic users enjoying their content.
 This builds trust, helps them to engage with their user base, and creates a great sense of community around their product.

 Where does maximizing the potential of your website come in?

 Good question.
 The answer is in two parts.
 Firstly, you can link and direct social media followers to your site directly from threads, including posts using UGC.
-Second, simply growing your following on social media by interacting with and utilizing UGC can boost traffic to your website.
+Second, growing your social media following by interacting with and utilizing UGC can boost traffic to your website.

-The kind of community it creates, after all, will boost your brand awareness.
+After all, the kind of community it creates will boost your brand awareness.
 That can, in turn, enhance branded traffic to your site, and that’s something search engines notice when ranking your pages.

 Of all social proof examples, industry expert social proof, testimonies, and recommendations are the hardest to come by.
 For a start, your product needs to be relevant to the expert’s field for their testimony in order to work.
 There is no point in getting a creative writing professor to talk about how much they love your brand of socks.
 Well, not unless they’ve written a great book about socks at some point in their career.